Skip to the content.

 Building an Anomaly Detection Focused Neural Network

-As part of our exploration beyond standard supervised methods, we experimented with anomaly detection using one class neural networks (OC NN) (Chalapathy et al. 2018 5).
+As part of our exploration beyond standard supervised methods, we experimented with anomaly detection using one class neural networks (OC NN) (Chalapathy et al. 2018 4).
 This method differed from several common approaches as it combines feature learning and anomaly detection in a single framework.
 The goal is to train a neural network that learns a compact representation of “normal” data and flags anything that falls outside this learned boundary as an anomaly.
 That is this technique essentially aims to create a decision boundary in high dimensional space within which everything is normal and outside of which is abnormal using a deep one class neural network.
 They do this by adapting the objective of one class SVMs into a neural setting.

-We thought this method would work well for our case, since we have a small number of confirmed fraudulent PPP loans and a large set of unlabelled loans which we couldn’t be certain were fraud, not fraud, or fraud in disguise.
+We thought this method would work well for our case, since we have a small number of confirmed fraudulent PPP loans and a large set of unlabeled loans which we couldn’t be certain were fraud, not fraud, or fraud in disguise.
 This seemed to align with the idea of anomaly detection with a one class setup.
 However, we quickly ran into problems.
 Unlike image datasets where “normal” is easy to define, our data is messy and complex.
 The amount of noise in our dataset is much higher and there might be a really high bayes error.
 Most of the loans aren’t confirmed fraud, but they’re also not confirmed to be clean, which breaks the key assumption that the training data is purely from one class.

 On the technical side, implementing OC NN for tabular data proved unstable.
 The architecture and optimization routines described in the paper were difficult to adapt to our high dimensional, one-hot encoded features, especially after SMOTE balancing.
 We also found that the loss function, designed to push all normal points toward a tight region, didn’t fit our case well.
 We noticed that “normal” loans might share a high degree of similarities with fraud.
 This was a large problem with our data labelling.
 The biggest takeaway was that deep anomaly detection (OC NN)assume clean class boundaries, which simply don’t exist in many real-world datasets like ours.
 It is hard to clearly define what “normal” (non fraudulent loans) and “non normal” (fraudulent) loans are because fraudulent bad actors have incentive to make the meta data appear as innocent as possible.
 The OC NN was not a method designed for adversarial labelling and instead was designed for much simpler processes with a natural bifurcation between “normal” and “non normal”.
 We still learnt a lot through this process and our attempts to understand the theory provided in this paper alongside ideate and attempt to wrangle the ideas they provide in a practical context.